Last updated: 2 January 2024

 How will local infrastructure cope with any new development?

-- Infrastructure planning (GPs, road capacity, education, energy, transport etc) is a critical component of being able to deliver the sustainable good growth of new places that meet people’s everyday needs.
+Infrastructure planning (GPs, road capacity, education, energy, transport etc) is a critical component of being able to deliver new places that meet people’s everyday needs.
 Existing infrastructure is frequently reviewed and tested against any emerging developments.
+Key stakeholders are made aware of forthcoming development to help them review their capacity.
+Where investment in infrastructure is needed, appropriate contributions are secured sought from developers.
+An example of this can be seen across Blackhorse Lane from the SIL at Sutherland Road, where a new GP surgery opened in May 2022.

 When will development happen?

-- Whilst the Council has some landownership within the Blackhorse Lane SIL, the majority of land is owned privately and therefore development is dependent on individual landowners.
-To ensure there is a coordinated approach to industrial intensification and future growth, the council (in consultation with landowners) has been preparing the BHL SIL Masterplan Framework.
+Whilst the Council has some land ownership within the Blackhorse Lane SIL, the majority of land is owned privately and therefore development is dependent on individual landowners coming forward with proposals.
+The Masterplan Framework will ensure there is a coordinated approach to industrial intensification and future growth in the area.

 What happens next?